oasys-lnls-kit/OASYS1-LNLS-ShadowOui/examples/README.md

 The bending magnet parameters are the standard, and the first hamonic of the multilayer is set to about 32.0 keV (figure below).

 ![widgetsB](https://github.com/oasys-lnls-kit/OASYS1-LNLS-ShadowOui/blob/master/images/ExampleB_widgets.png "widgetsB")

+In this example we have two branches in the workspace.
+In branch A, the source is optimized to the plane mirror vertical acceptance, which is 30 microradians.
+In branch B, the divergence is not limited, so there a rays with angles larger than the mirror acceptance, which decreases the overall beamline transmittance.
+In this case, the acceptance is limited by a slit.
+This examples shows that both simulations give the same result, despite the branch A configuration needs much less rays in the source and yields better statistics at the end.
+Note that the calculated spectrum and beamline transmittance are different for the two configurations (figure below).